coffandro/integration-duet3d/README.rst

 Missing features:

 - PSU Control
-- GCode Macros / Scripts [not yet implemented by Simplyprint.io for Duet]
+- GCode Macros / Scripts [not yet implemented by SimplyPrint.io for Duet]
-- GCode terminal [not yet implemented by Simplyprint.io for Duet]
+- GCode terminal [not yet implemented by SimplyPrint.io for Duet]
-- Receive messages from Printer in Simplyprint.io [not yet implemented by Simplyprint.io for Duet]
+- Receive messages from Printer in SimplyPrint.io [not yet implemented by SimplyPrint.io for Duet]

 ------------
 Installation
 ------------
-Open an SSH session to your Simplyprint-connected device, such as a Raspberry Pi 4B.
+Open an SSH session to your SimplyPrint-connected device, such as a Raspberry Pi 4B.

 .. code-block:: sh